 The modern-day cannabis industry may make it possible to enjoy weed in a litany of ways, but smoking is still hands-down the most preferred method of consumption.
 How do people usually smoke weed?
 Rolled into a blunt or in a joint.
 So, what’s the difference between blunts vs joints?
 Does smoking different types of weed joints make a big difference?
 Let’s burn through the details on the difference between blunt and joint in the world of weed.

 What is a joint?

-A joint is simply cannabis rolled into a thin rolling paper.
+A joint is simply a cannabis flower rolled into a thin rolling paper.
 There can be a lot of variances here depending on the paper used and the method of rolling, but the general concept is always the same: paper and weed.
 The standard joint is not that large; most contain only a third of a gram of weed, but can be a little more depending on the size of the paper.

 What is a blunt?

-A blunt is cannabis rolled into a blunt wrap or cigar made out of tobacco.
+A blunt is ground cannabis flower rolled into a blunt wrap or cigar made out of tobacco.
 Blunts can also have variances depending on the method or wrapper used, but in short, you get weed wrapped in tobacco and a relatively bigger end result than a joint.
 One blunt can hold roughly one to two grams of weed.
 Because of this fact, blunts burn slower, offer more hits, and last longer, so they are more likely to be shared among a group of fellow smokers.

-Type of Blunts
+Types of Blunts